 Every year the Academic Senate for California Community College conducts a review of the Disciplines List, which establishes the minimum qualifications for the faculty of California community colleges.
+The annual process was implemented following the adoption of Resolution 10.01 F16, and the change to the annual process was initiated with the 2017-2018 cycle.
+Disciplines List revision proposals received by September 30 that meet all the required criteria will undergo a first hearing at the fall plenary session immediately following the submission deadline, and may be considered for approval by the delegates at the following spring plenary session.
 The annual review cycle begins each February.
 The forms and timeline are listed below.

 Minimum Qualifications for Faculty and Administrators in California Community Colleges